 By Senior Energy Arts Instructor Paul Cavel

-ever-deeper layers of neigong is a lifetime pursuit for the most dedicated
+Although internal arts practice and the process of embodying ever-deeper layers of neigong is a lifetime pursuit for the most dedicated

 Neigong training starts with physical movements that stretch the body’s soft tissues (muscles, fascia, tendons and ligaments) through various systematic and progressive techniques.
 Stage two is all about learning how to manipulate the body’s fluids which, with sustained practice, can eventually allow practitioners access to the energy that powers the body.
 In the third stage, the mind’s intent can be applied to move chi at

 will, where some would say the fun really begins.

 Exercising the body on three distinct levels—nerves/flesh, fluids and chi—allows you to release both generalised stress and long-term, bound tension at each layer.
 The ability to manipulate all three at will and on demand is the equivalent to turning a key to unlock the body’s mechanisms that enable deep relaxation because:

 - Energy moves fluids (e.g., blood, lymph,